michaelmalick/phd-thesis/1_introduction/intro.md

 @Pinsky2013; @Peterman2012].

 Concurrent with climate and ecosystem changes from anthropogenic sources are changes resulting from natural climate variability.
-In the North Pacific, large-scale climate patterns, e.g., the Pacific Decadal Oscillation and North Pacific Gyre Oscillation, at least partially control the dynamics of marine and coastal ecosystems.
-Fluctuations in these patterns, often referred to as regime shifts, can substantially alter the structure and function of ecosystems that comprise the North Pacific [@Chavez2003a].
+In the Northeast Pacific, large-scale climate patterns, e.g., the Pacific Decadal Oscillation and North Pacific Gyre Oscillation, at least partially control the dynamics of marine and coastal ecosystems.
+Fluctuations in these patterns, often referred to as regime shifts, can substantially alter the structure and function of ecosystems that comprise the Northeast Pacific [@Chavez2003a].
 For instance, a rapid ecological shift occurred in response to a climatic regime shift in 1976/1977 (i.e., the Pacific Decadal Oscillation shifted from a "cool regime" to a "warm regime"), which resulted in a taxonomic reorganization in the Northeast Pacific where the